RetroDECK/ES-DE/ANDROID-DEV.md

 This RetroArch core is a good port of the official PICO-8 game engine which does not exist on Android.
 It's not shipped with RetroArch by default though so you need to manually install it.
 After downloading it you'll need to place the core inside's RetroArch's downloads directory and then install it from the RetroArch app.

 You must use the 64-bit version with the filename `libfake08-arm64.so` and it has to be renamed to `fake08_libretro_android.so` before you install it into RetroArch.
-Details on how to manually install cores in RetroArch can be found on the Internet.
+Details on how to manually install cores in RetroArch can be found on the Internet, but the short version is to use the _Install or Restore a Core_ entry in the _Load Core_ menu.
 Fake-08 can be downloaded from their GitHub site.

 https://github.com/jtothebell/fake-08/releases